-One of the 2,319 samples (0.04%) system-wide tested positive for total coliform during the month of March.
-None of the 686 Community/MWRA shared samples tested positive for total coliform during the month of March.
-No samples tested positive for E.coli.
-None of the Fully Served community samples had chlorine residuals lower than 0.2 mg/L.
+Eighteen of the 2145 fully and partially served samples (0.84%) tested positive for total coliform during the month of July.
+None of the 636 MWRA shared community locations tested positive for total coliform during the month of July.
+None of the 132 CVA/MWRA community samples tested positive for total coliform during the month of July.
+Wellesley had greater than 5.0% of their samples that were total coliform positive in July and, therefore, is required to conduct a Level 1 Assessment.
+One sample, collected on July 19, in Newton tested positive for E.coli.
+Repeat samples did not confirm for total coliform or E.coli, thus, no Level Assessment or Boil Water Order was required.
+0.1% of the Fully Served community samples had chlorine residuals lower than 0.2 mg/L.